Jeffrey Epstein: Wealth

-In 2020, Epstein estate's finances revealed that it had paid out nearly $50 million between June 2020 and December 2020 to more than 100 women who brought claims to the "Epstein Victims Compensation Fund" set up in the U.S. Virgin Islands.
+In 2020, Epstein estate's finances revealed it had paid out nearly $50 million to more than 100 women who brought claims to the "Epstein Victims Compensation Fund" set up in the US Virgin Islands.
 By February 2021, the estate was valued at about $240 million, down from estimates of $630 million a year earlier.
-This prompted the attorney general of the U.S. Virgin Islands, Denise George, to file an emergency motion seeking the immediate asset freeze.
+This prompted the attorney general of the US Virgin Islands, Denise George, to file an emergency motion seeking the immediate asset freeze.
 She contended in the court filing, which the victims joined, that the estate executors had "mismanaged" the money.

 Residences

+In a 2003 Bloomberg interview he said: "I can't be totally wacko in what I do.
+It affects lots of other people who will get angry with what I do because then it affects me again.
+But on my own island or on my own ranch, I can think the thoughts I want to think.
+I can do the work I want to do and I'm free to explore as I see fit."